18 Alma Road,

 Hoyts took over the Savoy Theatre in 1946.
 Reviews mention “entertainment by Wilbur Kentwell and his ‘toe tapping’ organ music.
 Kentwell later became a big name in Sydney radio.

-The Savoy Theatre, was briefly re-named Hoyts Theatre before it closed in 1963.
+The Savoy Theatre, was briefly re-named Hoyts Theatre before it closed on 27th April 1963.
 It was a dinner theatre for a while, then a ski shop before being rescued as the New Lambton Community Centre.